Fetal Alcohol Spectrum Disorder

 Since the naming of fetal alcohol syndrome (FAS) in 1973 there has been some controversy as to its actual existence.
 Further uncertainty persists regarding the level of maternal alcohol consumption that can cause damage.
 Evidence for pathogenic mechanisms comes from mainly animal studies.
 These have been corroborated by some human investigations.
 The difficulty with human research lies in the ethics of the methodology and the subsequent biases inherent in available approaches.
 It is the combination of all the evidence that has given most insight into the condition's pathogenesis.

-Maier and West (9) suggest that it is the rise in alcohol levels, as well as the subsequent withdrawal, which cause damage.
+Maier and West (9) suggest that it is the rise in alcohol levels, as well as the subsequent withdrawal, which causes damage.
 Both raised acetaldehyde levels as well as subsequent apoptotic damage from excess glutamate activity following GABA (gamma amino butyric acid) withdrawal are implicated.
 Ikonomidou et al (10) report that exposure of rat brain to ethanol for a period of hours during a specific developmental stage induces an apoptotic neurodegenerative reaction that deletes large neurones from several developing sites.
 This process is further complicated by individual genetic differences, diet, and hormonal interactions as some of the multifaceted risk factors.
 Thus prediction of individual risk is particularly difficult if not impossible.
 The UK binge drinking culture and lack of awareness of true drink size by the general public are additional risks (7,11).

 More recently work by Hepper et al(13) using ultrasound monitoring of fetal behaviour where mothers consumed alcohol at levels within current UK government guidance showed effects on fetal startle which did not habituate to a level achieved by those that consumed no alcohol.
-They suggest that this is a sign that even at the low levels of alcohol consumption (an average of 4.3 units per week +/- 1.9) permanent damage to the developing fetal brains is occurring.
+They suggest that this is a sign that even at low levels of alcohol consumption (an average of 4.3 units per week +/- 1.9) permanent damage to the developing fetal brains is occurring.

 Neurocognitive deficits & secondary disabilities